remance/Masendor/data/war/readme.md

 - List of "Ruleset" id that skill is available

-unit_armour: list of all sub-units' armours.
+troop_armour: list of all sub-units' armours.
 The data structure of armour is as follows;

 - "Armour" power that reduce the damage (0 to 100)